Comprehensive Error Rate Testing (CERT) Question and Answer Fact Sheet

 - After the initial request letter is sent on a specific CID, providers can designate a point of contact, address and/or phone number for future CERT correspondence related to that CID by contacting the CERT customer service center at 888–779–7477 or sending an email to email@example.com

 - It is extremely important to keep your address updated in the Medicare systems (FISS/MCS) by completing the CMS-855A form.
 The form can be submitted using the paper version or via the Internet based Provider Enrollment Chain Ownership System (PECOS) online submission process.
-The link to the paper version is CMS-855A form (PDF) on the CMS website.
-For the internet-based PECOS, visit the CMS website.
+The link to the paper version of CMS-855A form (PDF) can be found on CMS website.
+For the internet-based PECOS, visit CMS website.

 For information on updating addresses with PECOS, please see MLN Matters® Article SE1617 for additional information (PDF).

 For more detailed information about the CERT process, visit the following websites: